Cyber security recruiter video on staffing executives, functional leaders, and software engineers for enterprise, cloud, network, and mobile security.

 Hiring a candidate that does not meet the requirements needed for the tasks, as well as is revealed in the interviews cannot meet the performance objectives of the role leads the company to look for another candidate who can.
 This means that more time is used on searching, hiring, and training which could have been used for future projects.

-Rather than using a typical job description quoting responsibilities and requirements, the approach should be learning about the company’s vision, their financial state, determine the dynamics of the team the new hire will be working within, documenting KPIs to ensure potential candidates can meet the objectives of the role.
+Rather than using a typical job description quoting responsibilities and requirements, retained search improves talent acquisition with the approach of learning about the company’s vision, their financial state, determine the dynamics of the team the new hire will be working within, documenting KPIs to ensure potential candidates can meet the objectives of the role.

-The screening focus is more effective as instead of solely focusing on a checklist of x number of years’ experience and x types of skills, a retained search firm focuses on what the potential candidate will do with those skills to meet the performance objectives of the role rather than just having x years of experience with that skill.
+The screening focus is more effective as instead of solely focusing on a checklist of x number of years’ experience and x types of skills, retained search improves talent acquisition as we focus on what the potential candidate will do with those skills to meet the performance objectives of the role rather than just having x years of experience with that skill.

 Simply put, prior accomplishments performing and success in meeting objectives is a better assessment than matching skill keywords on a resume.

 A custom onboarding tool that works is one that uses a psychometric composite team profile with the corresponding candidate profile and performance objectives of the role.
 No lengthy involvement of time and effort by multiple executive staff members.
 It is customized and easy to use.
 It should include a personal action plan for the new hire that identifies his/her strengths and weaknesses and provides the designated mentor with an effective coaching and evaluation tool.
-NextGen Global Executive Search surveys of clients has shown that the 60% who use the custom onboarding tool realize quick assimilation into the corporate culture and team dynamics, faster productivity, and longer retention.
+Retained search improves talent acquisition like NextGen Executive Search as clients has shown that the 60% who use the custom onboarding tool realize quick assimilation into the corporate culture and team dynamics, faster productivity, and longer retention.

-The costs are much lower in the Long Run - utilizing the expertise of a retained search firm lowers the expenses used to screening applicants and potential sourced candidates.
+The costs are much lower in the Long Run - utilizing the expertise of a good recruitment team shows that retained search improves talent acquisition that lowers the expenses used to screening applicants and potential sourced candidates.
 This relieves the company’s HR department of the expenditures that are used in screening processes such as background information, investigating previous employment records, filling up Hiring Managers inboxes with unqualified flypaper (resumes).
 Searching for the ideal candidate for the job can take a lot of time and expense if the company does it alone.

-Much Higher Retention Rate with Low Turnover - retained search firms have a much higher retention rate for candidates they’ve placed (NextGen Global has a 93% retention rate for placed candidate still working after 3.5 years of being hired).
+Much Higher Retention Rate with Low Turnover - retained search improves talent acquisition with a much higher retention rate for candidates they’ve placed (NextGen Global has a 93% retention rate for placed candidate still working after 3.5 years of being hired and 87% still there at 5 years).

 Retained search improves talent acquisition with a competitive edge as the people they place outperform, meet, or exceed your expectations, and significantly contribute to the success of the organization.
 Hiring the right staff, not just at the senior executive level, can propel the company towards success and development, but hiring the wrong ones stagnates the progress.